kruglikdenis/symfony-skeleton/README.md

 ### Testing

-To run test suites you can use `support/scripts/run_tests` script, or use phpspec/behat separately (see aliases section).
+To run test suites you can use `docker/shortcuts/run_tests` script

+Usage:  test [suite] [option]

+Examples:
+   - run_tests                 - starts all tests suites
+   - run_tests unit            - starts unit test suite
+   - run_tests u - you may run suite for part of tests

 ### XDebug